DJBen/Ch3/README.md

 # Ch3

-A small Swift package that exposes the [H3](https://github.com/uber/h3) to Swift.
-[SwiftH3](https://github.com/bdotdub/SwiftH3) is probably what you want to use.
-This library works directly with the C functions, whereas [SwiftH3](https://github.com/bdotdub/SwiftH3) is more idiomatic Swift.
+A small Swift package that exposes the [H3](https://github.com/uber/h3) to Swift.This library works directly with the C functions.

+## Difference from upstream

+This library has Ch3 updated to `4.3.0` whereas the upstream stayed `3.x`.

 ## Example